dschadow/CloudSecurity/README.md

 ## config-server
 This project contains the Spring Cloud Config server which must be started like a Spring Boot application before using
-any of the other web applications that require a config server.
-After starting without a specific profile, it is available on port 8888 and will use the configuration files provided in the **config-repo** folder.
+the (client) web application **config-client**.
+After starting the Spring Boot application without a specific profile, the server is available on port 8888 and will use the configuration files provided in the **config-repo** folder.

 Basic auth credentials are user/secret.